-The Local Government Act was amended in December 1994 to require Councils utilising differential rates and minimum payments to advertise these rates prior to adopting the budget.
+The Local Government Act 1995 (the Act) requires Councils utilising differential rates and minimum payments to advertise these rates prior to adopting the budget.
 A minimum submission period of 21 days must be allowed following which all submissions must be considered by Council.